michaelDORY/michaelDORY/README.md

 - [LinkedIn](your-linkedin-profile)
 - mish.makwww@gmail.com

-Feel free to explore my repositories and don't hesitate to reach out for collaborations or just a chat about frontend development!
+Feel free to explore my repositories and don't hesitate to reach out for collaborations or just a chat about front-end/full-stack development!